yamdbf/core/README.md

 }).start();
 ```

 And that's all it takes!
 Just that and you have a fully functioning bot with the base commands available in the framework.
 After that you'll just need to write your own commands.
-I prefer using Babel so that I can use syntax that Node doesn't yet have but for the sake of usability I'll provide an example command using currently-native Node syntax:
+Here's an example command:

 ```js
 let Command = require('yamdbf').Command;